Trademarked Colors: T-Mobile Magenta

-The famous magenta “un-carrier” started life as a regional service provider.
-Over the years, T-Mobile has stood out for its edgy ad campaigns and its brightly colored displays.
+The famous magenta trademark “un-carrier” started life as a regional service provider.
+Over the years, T-Mobile has stood out for its edgy ad campaigns and its brightly colored displays, making the magenta trademark color a crucial part of its branding strategy.

 How T-Mobile Got Started

-T-Mobile is a subsidiary of the German wireless giant Deutsche Telekom AG.
-The company started its life as VoiceStream Wireless PCS in 1994.
+T-Mobile is a subsidiary of the German wireless giant Deutsche Telekom AG, which acts as T-Mobile’s parent company.
+T-Mobile started its life as VoiceStream Wireless PCS in 1994.
 VoiceStream was designed to reach metropolitan areas in western and southwestern states.
 In 2000, VoiceStream bought two more regional carriers.

-With the purchase of Omipoint Corporation and Aerial Communications, VoiceStream now had a larger customer base.
+With the purchase of Omnipoint Corporation and Aerial Communications, VoiceStream now had a larger customer base.
 In 2001, German carrier Deutsche Telekom purchased VoiceStream and another regional carrier named PowerTel.
-Deutsche Telelekom renamed this blended company T-Mobile USA.
+Deutsche Telekom renamed this blended company T-Mobile USA.
 The company began service under that name in 2001.
 In its first year, T-Mobile had 19,000 employees and 7 million subscribers.

 The Un-Carrier

 T-Mobile has made a name for itself as “the un-carrier,” which is the wireless company’s term for its innovative approach to customer service.
 CEO John Legere launched the marketing campaign in 2013.
-It promised to replace traditional cell phone service with lower rates and more free features.
+It looked to re-invent the current customer service model, which they believed to be broken and old and promised to replace traditional wireless service with lower rates and more free features.
+The new streamlined plan structure for new customers announced through the “Un-carrier” marketing campaign, eliminated contracts, data coverage fees, subsidized phones, and early termination fees.

 With more than 80 million customers, T-Mobile is one of the biggest wireless companies in the country.